gpcmax/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

-    * Latency: Weekly Goal: During a week request will take less then 80 ms 96% of the time.
+    * Latency: Weekly Goal: During a week requests will take less then 80 ms 96% of the time.

     * Error Rate: Weekly Goal: During a week 97% of all HTTP status should return 20x.